 In 2010, she received the special distinction of Michigan Leader in the Law, awarded by Michigan Lawyers' Weekly.
 For the past eleven years, Ms. Almonrode has been named a Super Lawyer.
 For the past ten years, she has been named one of the top 50 Women Super Lawyers in the State of Michigan (out of approximately 11,000 women practicing in the state).
 For the past nine years, she has been named one of the top 100 Lawyers in Michigan (out of 34,204 lawyers in the state).
 She was named one of the top five Consumer Lawyers in the State of Michigan for 2016.
 Ms. Almonrode was named among the most notable women lawyers in Michigan by Crain's Detroit Business for 2017.
 Recently, she was admitted to the inaugural class of the Michigan Lawyers' Weekly Hall of Fame.
-She has earned Martindale-Hubbell's highest rating, $AV^{@}Preeminent^{TM} 5/5.0$ for legal ethics and ability.
+She has earned Martindale-Hubbell's highest rating, AV^{\circledast} Preeminent TM 5/5.0 for legal ethics and ability.

 Ms. Almonrode was admitted to practice in the State of Michigan in 1982.
-She is also admitted to practice in the U.S. District Court Eastern District of Michigan, U.S. District Court Western District of Michigan, U.S. Bankruptcy Court Eastern District of Michigan, U.S. Bankruptcy Court Western District of Michigan, U.S. District Court - Northern District of Illinois, U.S. Court of Appeals 6th Circuit, the State of New York, the U.S. District Court for Southern District of New York, the U.S. District Court of Appeals 2nd Circuit, and the U.S. Supreme Court.
+She is also admitted to practice in the U.S. District Court Eastern District of Michigan, U.S. District Court Western District of Michigan, U.S. Bankruptcy Court Western District of Michigan, U.S. District Court - Northern District of Illinois, U.S. Court of Appeals 6th Circuit, the State of New York, the U.S. District Court for Southern District of New York, the U.S. District Court for the Eastern District of New York, the U.S. Court of Appeals 2nd Circuit, and the U.S. Supreme Court.